Skip to content

 Charles Bowen took over editorial duties in the early 1960s and steered the journal through the great wave years of 1965 to 1968, when sighting reports were flooding in from every continent.
 Under Bowen, FSR published some of the earliest serious English-language analysis of the close encounter phenomenon, including detailed case studies from Brazil, France, and Spain that no other anglophone publication would touch for another decade.
 Bowen also oversaw the publication of FSR Special Issues, thematic monographs that compiled case evidence on specific topics: occupant encounters, physical trace cases, electromagnetic effects.

-The journal's contributor list reads like a directory of mid-century ufology's most careful thinkers.
-Jacques Vallee published in FSR.
-So did Aime Michel, the French researcher who identified the orthoteny patterns in the 1954 French wave.
-Dr. Olavo Fontes, the Brazilian physician who investigated the Ubatuba magnesium fragment and the Villas-Boas abduction, filed reports directly from Rio de Janeiro.
-Waveney Girvan, Brinsley Le Poer Trench, and a rotating cast of British researchers with military and intelligence backgrounds contributed analysis that assumed a sophisticated reader.
+The journal's mid-period contributor list reads like a directory of mid-century ufology's most careful thinkers.
+Jacques Vallee published in FSR before Passport to Magonia (1969) made him an internationally recognised researcher.
+Aime Michel, the French researcher who identified the orthoteny patterns in the 1954 French wave, contributed throughout the 1960s.
+Dr. Olavo Fontes, the Brazilian physician who investigated the Ubatuba magnesium fragment and the Villas-Boas case, filed reports directly from Rio de Janeiro until his death in 1968.
+Coral and Jim Lorenzen of APRO maintained an ongoing cross-Atlantic editorial relationship with Bowen.

 Gordon Creighton assumed the editorship in 1982 and held it until his death in 2003.
 Creighton was a former British diplomat who had served in China, the Soviet Union, and South America.
 He spoke Mandarin, Russian, Portuguese, Spanish, and several other languages fluently.
 This linguistic range was not academic ornament: Creighton personally translated case reports from Brazilian police files, Soviet research journals, and Spanish-language investigation bulletins that would otherwise never have appeared in English.